rfyiamcool/pyLruCache/README.md

 {96: 96, 97: 97, 98: 98, 94: 94, 95: 95}

 ## Installation
-pyLruCache can be installed using Pypi, `pip install pyLruCache`
+pyLruCache can be installed using Pypi

+ `pip install pyLruCache`

 ## Detail

-详情: blog.xiaorui.cc
+详情: xiaorui.cc